kubernetes/kube-deploy/CONTRIBUTING.md

 We'd love to accept your patches!
 Before we can take them, we have to jump a couple of legal hurdles.

 Please fill out either the individual or corporate Contributor License Agreement (CLA).

-  * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](http://code.google.com/legal/individual-cla-v1.0.html).
-  * If you work for a company that wants to allow you to contribute your work, then you'll need to sign a [corporate CLA](http://code.google.com/legal/corporate-cla-v1.0.html).

-Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
-Once we receive it, we'll be able to accept your pull requests.
+More information about the CLA and instructions for signing it [can be found here](https://github.com/kubernetes/community/blob/master/CLA.md).

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the repository.